Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 The conspicuous Pigweed Flea Beetle is drawn to amaranth and can be found among the weedy plants in fields, meadows and gardens.

 A Pigweed Flea Beetle taking a walk

 The Pigweed Flea Beetle has a red and black head.
 The red, shield-like pronotum has a black dot in the center, or three black dots, depending on the individual.
-The elytra (wing coverings) are shiny black.
-The elytra have two yellow lines on them which become a thin yellow border line.
-Each yellow line runs down the one side of the midline to the bottom edge of the covering, and then turns upward to create an unbroken, thin yellow border line on the outer edge.
+The black elytra (wing coverings) have four yellow lines on them; two on the left connect at the bottom, just like the two on the right.
 Antennae are black, and legs are red and black.
-Other members of the same genus have a similar appearance, but the width, color, and numbers of the lines on the elytra differ.
+Other members of the same genus have a similar appearance, but the width, color, and number of the lines on the elytra differ between them.

-This species feeds on types of plants in the amaranth family, which may also be called pigweeds because they were and still are sometimes used to feed pigs.
+This species feeds on types of plants in the amaranth family, which may also be called pigweeds because they were - and still are - used to feed pigs.
 The Pigweed Flea Beetle is active from late spring through autumn and is not a significant pest in a backyard garden.

 Scientific Name: Disonycha glabrata